brigittesullivan/w23-unsupervised-learning-project/README.md

 # machine_learning_project-unsupervised-learning

 ## Project Outcomes
 - Unsupervised Learning: perform unsupervised learning techniques on a wholesale data dataset.
+The project involved:
-The project involves four main parts: exploratory data analysis and pre-processing, KMeans clustering, hierarchical clustering, and PCA.
+    1. exploratory data analysis and pre-processing,
+    2. KMeans clustering,
+    3. hierarchical clustering,
+    4. and PCA.
 ]
 ## Project Description:
 I applied unsupervised learning techniques to a real-world data set and use data visualization tools to communicate the insights gained from the analysis.